• Skip to primary navigation

 Tips and Tricks

 The biggest tip for a successful salad is not to mix the dressing until you are ready to eat it.
-The baby spinach leaves wilt reducing in volume and the crunchy parts of the salad become soggy.
-Also, the amount of baby spinach seems like a lot until the dressing is mixed in.
+Baby spinach leaves wilt reducing in volume and the crunchy parts of the salad become soggy.

 cranberry spinach salad in a bowl